MARTIMM/HikingCompanion/README.md

 ## The Tracks page
 <progress value="6" max="7" />

   Show a list of tracks from which a selection can be made.
-This will only be visible when a separate tracks app is installed.
+This will only be visible when one or more hike apps are installed.

   * [x] Page created
   * [x] Generate the page from the directory contents and the gpx track name found in those files.
+  * [x] Refresh tracks list when another hike is selected on the config page
   * [x] Show map when a selection is made using a <button>Select</button>  button.
   * [x] The route is displayed.
   * [x] The route is centered on page.
 This depends if information is available in the user track.